Uplogix/docs/local-manager-user-guide/advanced-features/ssh-telnet-pass-through.md

 config protocols pass-through <enable | disable> <telnet | ssh> [“port number”]

-admin@UplogixLM (port1/1)]# config protocols pass-through enable ssh Pass-through port will be 2001.
+admin@UplogixLM (port1/1)]# config protocols pass-through enable ssh Pass-through port will be 2101.
-SSH port change will take place after the next Uplogix restart.
+SSH port change will take place after the next system restart.
 ```

 By default, device ports map to TCP ports starting at 2001.
 Alternate TCP ports (1023 – 9999) may be specified if desired.